 Since graduating from NYU, she has devised numerous original theatre/music hybrid works featuring alternative folk music with roots in bluegrass, country and rock with an emphasis on story, most notably her genre-defying piece The Imaginary Menagerie, which has had incarnations at Joe’s Pub and Ars Nova in addition to a year-long residency at The McKittrick Hotel that featured guest performances from Todd Almond, PigPen Theatre Co., Shaina Taub, Kiah Victoria and Shayfer James, among others.
 Her first EP, The Blue House, is available now.

-She has been awarded the National Society of Arts and Letters’s Lavinia Kohl Award for Excellence in Literature and the NJ Young Playwrights Award for her playwriting, and her play Outriders was included in Artemisia Theatre’s 2014 Fall Festival in Chicago.
+As a playwright, she has been awarded the National Society of Arts and Letters’s Lavinia Kohl Award for Excellence in Literature and the NJ Young Playwrights Award, and her work Outriders was included in Artemisia Theatre’s 2014 Fall Festival in Chicago.
+Most recently her play Ithaca received a developmental reading at HERE Arts Center directed by Hunter Bird.
 Her poetry has been published in Burningword Literary Journal, Contrary Magazine and Potluck Magazine, among others.

 She currently works as Associate Artist and performer at Punchdrunk’s Sleep No More.